top of page

 Are you enquiring on behalf of a restaurant?
 Send me an email and I'll whizz my wholesale price list over to you.

-I've written my first blog (& it's all about dinner sets)
+I've written a new blog (& it's all about dinner sets)

 The blog that nobody asked for, but I feel like it might be a bit of a one-stop-shop if you're considering commissioning a set, or just nosey about the process of making lots of pots.

-Alongside full or partial sets for the home, I'm more than happy to collaborate on larger projects for cafes, shops and restaurants, too - recent work can be seen at Society Cafe (Oxford, Bristol, Cheltenham, Bath), Catley's (Clifton, Bristol), Ottowin Shop (Bristol), Prior Shop (Bristol), Land Tales (London), Brace & Browns (Bristol), 264 (Bristol), East of Home (Bath), and Ondine Ash (Falmouth).
+Alongside full or partial sets for the home, I'm more than happy to collaborate on larger projects for cafes, shops and restaurants, too - recent work can be seen at Society Cafe (Oxford, Bristol, Cheltenham, Bath), Catley's (Clifton, Bristol), Ottowin Shop (Bristol), Prior Shop (Bristol), Land Tales (London), Brace & Browns (Bristol), 264 (Bristol), East of Home (Bath), Ondine Ash (Falmouth), Rossiter's (Bath), The Painted Bird (St Ives).

 bottom of page